-The Luxembourg Gardens, le Jardin du Luxembourg, reflect back to the casual visitor a real slice of Parisian life.
-Take the iconic green metal-backed chairs for instance.
-At any time of the year, Parisians fill the chairs in the Jardin du Luxembourg and crack open a good book, snap a newspaper to attention, sunbathe (I’ve witnessed some pretty handsome topless men!), chat with a friend, have a gourmet picnic, or share a nip of wine.
+What about the iconic green chairs?
+Parisians fill the chairs in the Jardin du Luxembourg and crack open a good book, snap a newspaper to attention, sunbathe (I’ve witnessed some pretty handsome topless men!), have a gourmet picnic, or share a glass of wine.

-As a traveller, I never missed a chance to relax in the Luxembourg Gardens Paris and when I lived for eight months in the 7th arrondissement, I made the short walk there daily.
+A resident of Paris, I’ve explored all the wonderful things to do in the Luxembourg Gardens.
+For eight months I lived in the 7th arrondissement, and made the short walk there daily.
 It was the perfect antidote for Paris in confinement.

-The green chairs tell many a tale.
-Sit a while and just observe life in the capital of France.
+Of all the inevitable things to do in the Luxembourg Gardens, it’s claim a vacant green chair.
+You’ll feel so Parisian!
+Sit a while and observe life in the French capital.
 You won’t be disappointed.
 Grab a coffee from one of the kiosks and as Mary Oliver says, “Pay attention.
 Be astonished.
 Tell about it.”

 Planning Your Paris Trip?
 Be sure to book in advance for the most popular things to do.
 Book your one-hour Seine cruise, a timed-entry ticket to the Louvre, and a skip-the-line ticket to the top of the Arc de Triomphe.
 And don’t forget Versailles and Disneyland!

-Marie de Medici, Queen of France, became a widow after Henri IV was assassinated in 1610.
-Not able to bear living in the Louvre Palace, she purchased land on the edge of Paris and started plans for the new palace in 1612.
-The Palais du Luxembourg was heavily inspired by the Pitti Palace and Boboli Gardens in Florence where Marie de Medici spent her childhood.
+Why is there a palace in the Luxembourg Gardens?
+Marie de Médici, Queen of France, became a widow after Henri IV was assassinated in 1610.
+Not able to bear living in the Louvre Palace, she purchased land on the edge of Paris and started plans for a new palace in 1612.
+The architectural-style of the Palais du Luxembourg was heavily inspired by the Pitti Palace in Florence where Marie de Medici spent her childhood.
+The Luxembourg Gardens were designed like the Boboli Gardens of the Pitti Palace.

 The Luxembourg Palace today is the main anchor building of the Luxembourg Gardens.
 Don’t be surprised to see guards around the outside as it has been housing the French Senate since 1958.